top of page

 And of course, Alan Menken’s varied music (the lively orchestra directed by James Dodgson) with lyrics by Howard Ashman, Tim Rice and Chad Beguelin (who also wrote the book), continue to entertain as they have since the 1992 animated film.

 The cast does well with the songs, though slightly better with movement.
-Roy thoroughly embodies his role as “Diamond in the Rough” Aladdin, with a winning smile, expressive boyish face and fluid movement.
+Roy thoroughly embodies his role as “Diamond in the Rough” Aladdin, with a winning smile, expressive boyish face and physical fluidity.

 Ahmady as Jasmine is similarly comely and expressive, melodiously seeming to sing nearly every line, though her voice is interestingly huskier than Aladdin’s.
 They make a very cute couple, adding to the believability of the tale.